sashinpivotal/dsa-2022-10/readme.md

 ```

 - Optional exercise
-  - See if you can create "Person" class and see if you can traverse it using a test method
+  - Create "Person" class and see if you can traverse Singly link list of it using a test method

 ## Challenge questions after day 4